 If you are not an investment professional or financial adviser please click here to return to the customer website.

 Your client and/or their employer are entitled to contribute to any number of registered pension schemes.
 The issues to consider are whether the contribution will qualify for tax relief and the possibility of any tax charges that might apply now or in the future.

 Generally speaking, anyone is entitled to contribute to a registered pension scheme, the only issue is whether or not they receive tax relief on the contributions.

 If your client is a UK resident, they can contribute up to the higher of £3,600 or 100% of their relevant UK taxable earnings and receive tax relief on those contributions.
-However, where the total contributions paid (by your client and/or their employer) exceed the annual allowance, there will normally be a tax charge of 45%, 40% or 20% depending on their taxable income and the amount of excess pension savings.
+However, where the total contributions paid (by your client and/or their employer) exceed the annual allowance, there will normally be a tax charge of up to 45% (up to 46% for Scottish taxpayers) depending on their taxable income and the amount of excess pension savings.

 Personal contributions made in excess of 100% of relevant UK taxable earnings do not receive tax relief and do not count towards an individual's annual allowance.

 If your client is a non-UK resident individual, they are entitled to contribute but will not be entitled to any tax relief on contributions.

 If your client is currently non-resident but has been resident or had earnings chargeable to UK income tax in the last five years, they will be entitled to contribute but will only receive tax relief on contributions up to £3,600 gross (£2,880 net).